 The group addressed control frame protection service shall take the following actions:

-Control frame protection for multicast/broadcast shall be set using the MLME-SETPROTECTION.request primitive with the Protectlist including a Key Type value of CIGTK.
+Control frame protection for broadcast shall be set using the MLME-SETPROTECTION.request primitive with the Protectlist including a Key Type value of CIGTK.
 A non-AP STA shall also set the Protect Type value to Rx.
 An AP shall set the Protect Type value to Tx.

 The CIGTK shall be installed using the MLME-SETKEYS.request primitive with the value CIGTK for the Key Type parameter of the SetKeyDescriptor.

-The frames shall be encapsulated and protected using CIP (see 12.5.x (Control frame integrity protocol (CIP))).
+The frames shall be encapsulated and protected using CIP (see 12.5.x (Control integrity protocol (CIP))).

 TGmf editor: Modify 12 as follows:

 RSNA establishment